amanzi/amanzi/doc/input_spec/AmanziNativeSpecV9.rst

 where
 :math:`Q_m` is source or sink term [:math:`kg / m^3 / s`].
-The volumetric volumetric water contents are defined as
+The water storages are defined as

 .. math::
   \theta_f = \phi_f\, \eta_l\, s_{lf},\quad